-When you are designing a course in Studio, you can select View Live to test your work, find gaps and errors, and mimic the learner experience.
+When a course is being designed in Studio, the course team can choose View Live to assess their progress in designing the course, test their work, find gaps and errors, and mimic the student experience.
 To gather information about the overall experience of taking a course, you can also conduct a beta test of the course.

 During a beta test, you gather information about the experience of taking your course in an effort to improve its quality.
 The phases of the beta testing process, and some questions that you may find useful to consider as you prepare for each phase, follow.